The choice is Millie’s.

 Peer Companion Program

-Aligned with the NSW Mental Health Minister’s strategic framework - which emphasises the need to nurture and scale the peer workforce as a critical function within the system - this program provides safe, relational support across multiple groups, addressing emotional and mental health challenges at both the individual and family level.
+Aligned with the NSW Mental Health Minister’s strategic framework - which emphasises the need to nurture and scale the peer workforce as a critical function within the system - this program provides safe, 1:1 support across multiple groups, addressing emotional and mental health challenges at both the individual and family level.
+Some of these groups include families experiencing disability and medical complexity, grief and bereavement, families navigating dementia and teenagers recovering from eating disorders.

 Trained peer companions offer consistent, one-to-one support, complementing clinical care and strengthening continuity across the recovery journey.